helomri/helomri/README.md

 - Dart
 - Java/Kotlin
 - Python
-- HTML, CSS and JS/Node JS
+- HTML, CSS and JS/TS

 # Projects
 I made/contribued to some projects but here are the current state of my "real" repositories: (updated on the 30th of November 2024)